-As we’ve worked in the CumulusCI Flow for the last 4+ years, we’ve occasionally seen the need for longer running, collaborative feature branches that are used by multiple developers to work on different parts of a single large feature.
-The solution was to expand the concept of auto-merging main-to-feature branches to also handle the concept of Parent and Child Feature Branches.
+There is sometimes a need for multiple developers to collaborate on different parts of a single larger feature.
+To enable this collaboration CumulusCI expands the concept of auto-merging main-to-feature branches to also handle the concept of Parent and Child Feature Branches.

-Parent/Child Feature Branches are created using a simple naming format for branches:
+Parent/Child feature branches are created using a simple naming format:

 At the end of a successful Feature Test build on a Parent branch, the parent branch is auto-merged into all child branches

 This allows us to support multiple developers working on a single large feature while keeping that feature isolated from main until we’re ready to release it.
 The parent branch is the branch representing the overall feature.
 Each developer can create child branches for individual components of the larger feature.
 Their child branch still gets CI builds like all feature branches.
 When they are ready to merge from their child branch to the parent branch, they create a Pull Request which gets code reviewed by other developers working on the parent feature branch and finally merged to the parent branch.